ryanlimdx/CafeManager/README.md

 - `POST /employees` - Add a new employee.
 - `PUT /employees/:id` - Update an existing employee.
 - `DELETE /employees/:id` - Delete an existing employee.

-For documentation and sample data for the API endpoints, please refer to [API Endpoints](./docs/api-endpoints.md).